h4ckyou/h4ckyou.github.io/posts/ctf/uctf/writeup.md

 I played this ctf with my friends

-Here's the writeup to the challengs solved:
+Here's the writeup to the challengs I tried solving:

 ### Web
 -  E Corp.